Archeb/opentrace/readme.md

 - Download OpenTrace from [releases](https://github.com/Archeb/opentrace/releases) or build your own binary.

-- Follow the instruction to install [NextTrace](https://github.com/nxtrace/Ntrace-V1/releases): Download the latest release from [here](https://github.com/nxtrace/Ntrace-V1/releases), and place it in either the same directory as the OpenTrace executable or a directory included in your system's PATH environment variable.
+- Follow the instruction to install [NextTrace V1](https://github.com/nxtrace/Ntrace-V1/releases): Download the latest release from [here](https://github.com/nxtrace/Ntrace-V1/releases), and place it in either the same directory as the OpenTrace executable or a directory included in your system's PATH environment variable.

 - Run OpenTrace(.exe)